-A: The Next Generation Science Standards are not currently adopted by the Wisconsin Department of Public Instruction and there is no timeline for adoption.
+A. The Next Generation Science Standards are not currently adopted by the Wisconsin Department of Public Instruction and there is no timeline for adoption.

-A: A few standards areas to consider:
+A. Standard areas to consider:

 - WCCTS: Creativity, Critical Thinking, Communication, and Collaboration

-WCCTS: Instructional Media Technologies
+- WCCTS: Instructional Media Technologies

-B&IT: Digital Graphics Communications
+- B&IT: Digital Graphics Communications

-B&IT: Information Technology
+- B&IT: Information Technology

 I would recommend using the Excel file to search keyword and phrases that may relate to your local curriculum as a way to locate standards, learning priorities, and performance indicators that may be associated with your classroom performance task activities.
 The excel file will help you to locate standards as you become more familiar with the revised academic connections.
 The standards listed above were referenced using a search for the keyword: "design".
 Electronic versions of the standards are available online at https://dpi.wi.gov/bit/standards.